-What should I do about this, how do I do it, how do I know it worked?
+What should I do about this?
+How do I do it?
+How do I know it worked?

 - Self awareness and advocacy.

 Another type of career assessment is a Work Experience wherein you have the opportunity to actually try out a job and get paid while doing it!
 A Work Experience gives you a chance to explore your work quality (how well you do the job) and your work speed (how fast you do a job) on an actual work crew.
 It also helps you to evaluate your work behaviors.
-Examples of work behaviors include your ability to get to work on time, how well you get along with others, how well you are able to take instruction from your supervisor, among other things.
+Examples of work behaviors include your ability to get to work on time, how well you get along with others, how well you are able to take instruction from your supervisor, as well as other things.
 Work Experiences usually last about one month.
 During that time, you have the constant support of a coach/supervisor to help you learn skills and improve your performance.

-To be competitively employed means that a person is able to perform the essential functions of a job, and that she is earning the same wage as all others doing the same type of work.
+To be competitively employed means that a person is able to perform the essential functions of a job, and that he/she is earning the same wage as all others doing the same type of work.
 Qualified workers with disabilities should earn the same as qualified workers without disabilities.
 Said another way, a competitive employee is one who is able to compete with other qualified job candidates for employment.